FabricMC/fabric-docs/develop/items/custom-armor.md

 <<< @/reference/latest/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java#repair_tag

 In order to specify which items can be used in an anvil to repair this material, we will create a tag which holds a list of items.
-Let's add the item tag to our Item tag provider class:
+Let's add a new tag to our item tag provider class:

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModItemTagProvider.java#repair_tags